-Before setting the ball rolling around the edge of the roulette wheel, players at online casino Malaysia will place a bet on which number they feel the ball will eventually land on.
+Before setting the ball rolling around the edge of the roulette wheel, players will place a bet on which number they feel the ball will eventually land on.
 This is done by placing chips on the numbers as they are represented on the table layout, and the French terms for this area are still used for roulette play, no matter where it is being played.
 After this has been done, the ball will be set spinning, and its landing will reveal the winning wager.

 Roulette Zeros and the House Edge